The first Western of Calhoun and Madison

 Nice AZ locations

-The picture was shot by Jack MacKenzie in rather fine Canyon de Chelly locations in Arizona, and the print quality is good.
+The picture was shot by Jack MacKenzie in rather fine Canyon de Chelly locations in Arizona, with added use of RKO's Fort Apache set, and the print quality is good.
+It's in black & white, though some early prints were in Sepiatone.
 There are some luminous landscapes.
 Allied Artists had grown out of Poverty Row studio Monogram and had, well, I won’t say delusions of grandeur but let’s say grand ambitions to make A-pictures, and they did throw some budget at movies like this.

-Very much a late 40s/early 50s B-Western, though, and rather more a 'who'll get the girl?' picture than an action Western, Massacre River is nevertheless enjoyable, especially later on, and it has certain qualities.
+The New York Times wasn't very polite about the picture, calling it "a snarled romance" with "stilted, amorous bickering" and added that it was "murder in more ways than one" but though it is very much a late 40s/early 50s oater, and rather more a 'who'll get the girl?' picture than an action Western, Massacre River is nevertheless enjoyable, especially later on, and it has certain qualities.
 It's interesting, too, as the Western debut of Guy 'n' Rory.
 Give it a go, e-pards!